hakxcore/termux-snippets/README.md

 </br>

  ## MOTIVATION
- If you loved or find helpful this project Please consider a star it motivates me :) Thankyou
+ If you loved or find helpful this project please consider a star it motivates me :) Thankyou